learn-co-students/calculus-derivation-gradient-descent-data-science-intro-000/README.md

 The direction of the greatest rate of increase of a function is called the gradient.
 We denote the gradient with the nabla, which comes from the Greek word for harp, which is kind of what it looks like: $\nabla $.
 So we can denote the gradient of a function, $f(x, y)$, with $\nabla f(x, y) $.

-Now how do we find the direction fo the greatest rate of increase?
+Now how do we find the direction for the greatest rate of increase?
 We use partial derivatives.
 Here's why.

 As we know, the partial derivative $\frac{df}{dx}$ calculates the change in output from moving a little bit in the $x$ direction, and the partial derivative $\frac{df}{dy}$ calculates the change in output from moving in the $y$ direction.
 Because with gradient ascent our goal is to make a nudge in $x, y$ that produces the greatest change in output, if $\frac{df}{dy} > \frac{df}{dx}$, we should make that move more in the $y$ direction than the $x$ direction, and vice versa.
 That is, we want to get the biggest bang for our buck.